Clara Barton: American Civil War

 On April 19, 1861, the Baltimore Riot resulted in the first bloodshed of the American Civil War.
-The victims, members of the 6th Massachusetts Militia, were transported after the violence to the unfinished Capitol Building in Washington D.C., where Barton lived at the time.
+The victims, members of the 6th Massachusetts Militia, were transported after the violence to the unfinished Capitol Building in Washington, D.C., where Barton lived at the time.
 Wanting to serve her country, Barton went to the railroad station when the victims arrived and nursed 40 men.
 Barton provided crucial, personal assistance to the men in uniform, many of whom were wounded, hungry and without supplies other than what they carried on their backs.
 She personally took supplies to the building to help the soldiers.

 Barton quickly recognized them, as she had grown up with some of them and even taught some.
 Barton, along with several other women, personally provided clothing, food, and supplies for the sick and wounded soldiers.
 She learned how to store and distribute medical supplies and offered emotional support to the soldiers by keeping their spirits high.
 She would read books to them, write letters to their families for them, talk to them, and support them.

 It was on that day that she identified herself with army work and began her efforts towards collecting medical supplies for the Union soldiers.
 Prior to distributing provisions directly onto the battlefield and gaining further support, Barton used her own living quarters as a storeroom and distributed supplies with the help of a few friends in early 1862, despite opposition in the War Department and among field surgeons.
 Ladies' Aid Society helped in sending bandages, food, and clothing that would later be distributed during the Civil War.
 In August 1862, Barton finally gained permission from Quartermaster Daniel Rucker to work on the front lines.
 She gained support from other people who believed in her cause.
 These people became her patrons, her most supportive being Senator Henry Wilson of Massachusetts.

 After the First Battle of Bull Run, Barton placed an ad in a Massachusetts newspaper for supplies; the response was a profound influx of supplies.
 She worked to distribute stores, clean field hospitals, apply dressings, and serve food to wounded soldiers in close proximity to several battles, including Cedar Mountain, Second Bull Run, Antietam, and Fredericksburg.
 Barton helped both Union and Confederate soldiers.
 Supplies were not always readily available though.
 At the battle of Antietam, for example, Barton used corn-husks in place of bandages.
+Speaking of her commitment to being a nurse in the war after experiencing battle, Clara would say, "I shall remain here while anyone remains, and do whatever comes to my hand.
+I may be compelled to face danger, but never fear it, and while our soldiers can stand and fight, I can stand and feed and nurse them."